stumpapp/stump/README.md

 A NextJS application for the Stump documentation site at `/docs` in the root of the project

-### Interface

-A React component that is essentially the "main" UI for Stump, at `/interface` in the root of the project.
-It is used in both the `web` and `desktop` apps

 ### Packages

 Various TypeScript packages, at `/packages` in the root of the project: